College Algebra

 Note how the coefficient on y in the first equation is 2 and in the second equation it is 5.
 We need to have opposites, so if one of them is 10 and the other is -10, they would cancel each other out when we go to add them.
 If we added them together the way they are now, we would end up with one equation and two variables, nothing would drop out.
 And we would not be able to solve it.

-equation by -2, this would create a 10 and a -10 in front of the y’s
+So I proposed that we multiply the first equation by 5 and the second equation by -2, this would create a 10 and a -10 in front of the y’s and we will have our opposites.

 Multiplying the first equation by 5 and the second equation by -2 we get:

-have opposite
+*y's have opposite coefficients

 I choose to plug in 10 for x into the first simplified equation (found in step 1) to find y’s value.